Competition GT versions - 1966 -70

 That they took on the best at races like the Targa Florio (Qualified 2nd behind a Porsche 908), Le Mans (One driver failed to qualify), Nürburgring 500kms (9th), Barcelona 12hrs (DNF after 9hrs) and other such Endurance races, with often very encouraging initial results, was remarkable and testimony to the cars inherently good design as a road car. (see The History of the Unipower GT)

 Only six cars were ever built and supplied by the Factory as Unipower Competition GT cars as true 'Competition' cars.
 These were individually built with a specially stiffened chassis having additional diagonal bracing, widened wheel arches, Front Air-Dam (sometimes), fully rose-jointed suspension, Disc-brakes front & rear, a Bag-tank fuel cell (mostly), anti-roll bars front & rear, a Roll-over protection, specially modified driver’s seat, full-harness seat belts, stiffer coil-springs with adjustable dampers and Lightweight ( later cars had 12" diameter ) Minilite magnesium wheels together with competition tyres.
 Importantly it is interesting here that ALL the three 'Factory' entered cars had standard shaped bodies other than the fitment of wider wheel arches (and often different in shape).
-They were not fitted with the wider rear bodywork/sills, supplied as an unofficial option, as was often fitted to customer cars, thought so as to comply with Homologation regulations, as the wider rear bodywork was never homologated.
+They were not fitted with the wider rear bodywork/sills, supplied as an unofficial option having been developed on Chassis #766.2 in 1966/67 for its owner and often subsequently fitted to customer cars, thought possibly to comply with Homologation regulations, as the wider rear bodywork was never homologated.

 Of note here, there was one car imported into Spain by the importer, designated as 'Comp GT'.
 This was however a road-spec car and was given this nomenclature to comply with the Import regulations, where import tax was due when more than one specific model was being imported.